DDebtAtlas

 Coverage Gaps

-• State and local debt: only the 2021 survey year is used as an actual per-state figure.
+• State and local debt: only the most recent completed Census survey year (2024) is used as an actual per-state figure.
 All historical slider values are estimated.

-• Off-balance-sheet federal obligations (Social Security trust fund shortfalls, Medicare obligations) are not included — only gross debt subject to the statutory limit is shown.
+• Off-balance-sheet federal obligations (Social Security trust fund shortfalls, Medicare obligations) are not included — only debt outstanding is shown.
+Figures that headline "unfunded liabilities" in the $100T+ range are actuarial projections of future obligations under stated assumptions, which is a different concept from money actually borrowed.

 Data Citations

 • Federal Reserve Bank of St. Louis.
-(2025).
 Gross Federal Debt [GFDEBTN].
 FRED Economic Data.
 Retrieved from fred.stlouisfed.org.
+(Fallback source.)

 • U.S. Census Bureau.
-(2022).
-Annual Survey of State and Local Government Finances, FY2021.
-Government Finance Statistics Division.
+State and Local Government Finances by Level of Government: U.S. and States, 2017–2024 [govslocalfin].
+Government Finance Statistics.

 • U.S. Department of the Treasury.
 (Various years).
 Annual Report of the Secretary of the Treasury on the State of the Finances.
 Treasury Historical Debt Outstanding.